Harvey Specter’s style is legendary.

 Harvey Specter Suits

-Harvey’s suits are usually in dark, professional colours, like navy or grey (and on a few cases brown or champagne), and as aforementioned, usually all feature similar details:
+Harvey’s suits are usually in dark, professional colours, like navy, charcoal, or medium grey (and on a few cases brown or champagne), and as aforementioned, usually all feature similar details:

 - Two buttons